Hemorrhoids: Symptoms, Causes and Natural Support Strategies

 The conventional use of our seemingly more civilized toilets may be one reason that people suffer from hemorrhoids and other colon health problems.

 Once you find your way to the toilet, don’t sit but rather squat.
-One tip on doing so is to have a step stool near your home toilet which you can place your feet up on to and may be helpful for elderly or handicapped individuals.
+One tip on doing so is to have a step stool near your home toilet which you can place your feet up on and may be helpful for elderly or handicapped individuals.

 Squatting is common in undeveloped countries and is a natural position to go to the bathroom.
-Doing so removes strain off the rectum while relaxing muscles which better allow the passing of a bowel movement and prevents bleeding from swollen veins.
+Doing so removes strain from the rectum while relaxing muscles which better allows the passing of a bowel movement and prevents bleeding from swollen veins.
 Furthermore, when you have the urge to use the bathroom, allow your body to have a bowel movement immediately rather than waiting to avoid problems like constipation which can lead to hemorrhoids.
 (6)

 Other Tips to Support Digestive and Rectal Health